-The need to bridge the digital divide is now stronger than ever and is exasperated with the COVID-19 pandemic causing a rise in demand for connectivity and especially a surge of demand on cellular networks.
-We see a record need for video streaming and bandwidth hungry applications, which are coming about due to work and study from home, a social distancing that is increasing the reliance on communication from home, as well as additional connectivity requirements to support the crisis.
+The need to bridge the digital divide is now stronger than ever before and has been exasperated by the COVID-19 pandemic that has caused a significant rise in demand for connectivity and especially in the surge of demand on cellular networks.

+We see a record need for video streaming and bandwidth hungry applications that are coming about due to work and study from home, social distancing that is increasing the reliance on communication from home, as well as additional connectivity requirements to support users during this global crisis.

-Since not everyone in the developing world can afford computers, but many have 4G smart phones, internet via their mobile phones backhauling over satellite is the fastest solution for bridging the digital divide.
-There is a need to reach underserved areas quickly with a satellite alternative to the terrestrial networks, that do not provide an adequate solution or are nonexistent altogether.
+As not everyone in the developing world can afford computers but do possess 4G smart phones, internet via those crucial devices backhauling over satellite is the fastest solution for bridging the digital divide.
+There is a need to reach underserved areas quickly with a satellite alternative to terrestrial networks that do not provide an adequate solution or are altogether nonexistent.

-The adoption of cellular backhaul (CBH) over satellite has grown substantially over the past years and is expected to continue to do so, according to various industry analysts.
-In a recent report by research firm NSR, CBH was singled out as the key vertical expected to drive growth in the satellite communications market.
+The adoption of cellular backhaul (CBH) over satellite has increased substantially over the past years and is expected to continue to do so, according to various industry analysts.
+In a recent report published by research firm NSR, CBH was singled out as the key vertical expected to drive growth in the satellite communications market.

-Satellite backhauling become has an economically viable solution answering the strictest Service Level Agreements (SLAs), and for many Mobile Network Operators (MNOs) is no longer a niche play.
-In the past, the satellite option for CBH was often used only as a fallback for hard to reach rural areas such as islands, mountains and deserts, where terrestrial infrastructure such as fiber, next-generation copper or microwave were either too expensive or unfeasible.
-Today, Gilat sees that the increasing need for highthroughput data networks together with improved economics and advancements in technology, in both satellite capacity and the ground-segment, are causing MNOs to rethink old habits.
-Further, the advantages of satellite communication are particularly relevant during this pandemic due to record-time deployment as well as being able to reach anywhere.
-In addition, MNOs are increasingly focused on their core business and outsourcing non-core competencies, thus opening the opportunity for satellite communication as a managed service.
+Satellite backhauling has become an economically viable solution that can answer the strictest Service Level Agreements (SLAs), and for many Mobile Network Operators (MNOs), is no longer a niche play.
+In the past, the satellite option for CBH was often used only as a fallback for hard to reach rural areas, such as islands, mountains and deserts, where terrestrial infrastructure, such as fiber, next-generation copper or microwave, were either too expensive or unfeasible.
+Today, Gilat sees that the increasing need for high-throughput data networks together with improved economics and advancements in technology, in both satellite capacity and the ground-segment, are causing MNOs to rethink old habits.

+Furthermore, the advantages of satellite communication are particularly relevant during this pandemic, due to record-time deployment as well as being able to reach anyone, anywhere.
+In addition, MNOs are increasingly focused on their core business and outsourcing non-core competencies, thereby opening the opportunity for satellite communication as a managed service.

-Gilat is recognized as the world leader in CBH over satellite, reaching 44% market-share in modem shipments according to a report by industry analyst NSR, 2020.
-Gilat with its SkyEdge II-c platform and Capricorn family of VSATs has deployments of large networks worldwide, consisting of tens of thousands of sites that are being connected with satellite backhaul, thus providing a major impact in narrowing the digital divide and promoting equal opportunity.
+Gilat is recognized as the world leader in CBH over satellite, reaching 44 percent market-share in modem shipments according to a report by industry analyst NSR in 2020.
+Gilat, with its SkyEdge II-c platform and Capricorn family of VSATs, has deployments of large networks worldwide that consist of tens of thousands of sites that are being connected with satellite backhaul, providing a major impact in narrowing the digital divide and promoting equal opportunity.

-On top of this, these network extensions over satellite are a significant source of revenue generation to the MNOs, indicating that indeed satellite backhaul has moved into the mainstream
+Additionally, these network extensions over satellite are a significant source of revenue generation to the MNOs, indicating that, indeed, satellite backhaul has moved into the mainstream.

-Dispelling the Myths About Cellular Backhauling Over Satellite
+Dispelling the Myths About CBH Over Satellite

-While the business case for satellite backhaul has never been stronger, there still remains one major barrier to widespread deployment - and that is perception.
-Common negative misperceptions of satellite backhaul revolve around three myths: inadequate performance, high costs and unmanageable complexity.
+While the business case for satellite backhaul has never been stronger, there still remains one major barrier to widespread deployment, and that is - perception.
+Common, negative misperceptions of satellite backhaul revolve around three myths: inadequate performance, high cost and unmanageable complexity.
 One of the main reasons for these misperceptions is a lack of familiarity with satellite technology.
-Often, decision makers are unaware of the recent innovations in satellite technology, leading to apprehension about its suitability for cellular backhaul.
+Often, decision makers are unaware of the recent innovations in satellite technology, leading to their apprehension about its suitability for cellular backhaul.